Bankruptcy protection under Chapter 13 is available to individuals with regular income whose debts fall within certain statutory limits.

 The Trustee’s Objections and the Bankruptcy Court’s Ruling

-They asserted that confirmation of the proposed plan should be denied because the debtors did not dedicate 100 percent of their Social Security income to the plan.
+In filing its objection, the Chapter 13 trustee made a relatively straightforward case: they asserted that confirmation of the proposed plan should be denied because the debtors did not dedicate 100 percent of their Social Security income to the plan.

-The Fifth Circuit’s Ruling
+Appeal: The Fifth Circuit’s Ruling

-The court examined provisions of the Bankruptcy Code which expressly excluded Social Security benefits from the definition of “current monthly income” received by the debtor, and concluded that it could likewise be inferred that Congress intended to exclude Social Security benefits from calculations of “projected disposable income.”
+The Chapter 13 bankruptcy trustee appealed the ruling from the bankruptcy court.
+On appeal, the Fifth Circuit affirmed the Bankruptcy Court’s decision.
+The court examined the same provisions of the Bankruptcy Code which expressly excluded Social Security benefits from the definition of “current monthly income” received by the debtor, and concluded that it could likewise be inferred that Congress intended to exclude Social Security benefits from calculations of “projected disposable income.”

-The Fifth Circuit further held that it was not a per se violation of the good-faith requirement for the debtors to retain the disposable portion of their Social Security benefits for themselves rather than make it available for payment of debts owed to their unsecured creditors.
+Beyond that, the Fifth Circuit further held that it was not a per se violation of the good-faith requirement for the debtors to retain the disposable portion of their Social Security benefits for themselves rather than make it available for payment of debts owed to their unsecured creditors.

 The debtors were not acting in bad faith, said the court, by merely doing what Congress has permitted them to do.
 The Fifth Circuit cited other rulings supporting the court’s determination that were issued by U.S. Courts of Appeals in the Sixth and Eighth Circuits.